mozilla/sphinx-js/README.rst

   * Use documented ``@params`` to help fill out the formal param list for a function.
 This keeps us from missing params that use destructuring. (flozz)
   * Improve error reporting when jsdoc is missing.
-  * Add extracted default values to generated formal param lists. (flozz)
+  * Add extracted default values to generated formal param lists. (flozz and erikrose)

 2.4
   * Support the ``@example`` tag. (lidavidm)